 |Copyright © Nucleus Medical Media, Inc.|

-- RAST testing—A small sample of blood is taken.
-It will be tested for different allergens.
+- RAST testing—A small blood sample is taken to be tested for allergens.

 - Wash pillows and bed sheets regularly in hot water.

 - Get rid of carpeting, feather pillows, and furniture covered in fabric, especially in bedrooms.

 - Use acaricides solutions to kill dust mites.

 - Keep humidity levels in the home under 50%.